oggy/bundler_autoloading/README.markdown

 example, a large Rails application which loads a whole heap of gems it only needs to serve a small number of routes.

+## Caveats

+Bundler Autoloading does not work with locking.
+It will probably never support this.

+Instead, I am working on a patch to have this functionality properly [integrated into Bundler][ticket].
+This gem exists as a stopgap for developers who don't require locking.

 ## Contributing

 * Bug reports: http://github.com/oggy/bundler_autoloading/issues